ICT Mayor Seats Nomination Papers To Be Received By Dec 11 - UrduPoint

 ICT Mayor Seat's Nomination Papers To Be Received By Dec 11

-ISLAMABAD, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2020 ) :The last date for filing of nomination papers with the Returning Officer (RO) by the candidates would be December 11 for the vacant seat of Mayor in Metropolitan Corporation Islamabad, Islamabad Capital Territory (ICT).
+ISLAMABAD, Dec 9 (UrduPoint / Pakistan Point News - 9th Dec, 2020 ) :The last date for filing of nomination papers with the returning officer (RO) by the candidates would be December 11 for the vacant seat of mayor in metropolitan corporation Islamabad.

 Through a notification, the commission called upon members of Metropolitan Corporation to elect Mayor of the Metropolitan Corporation Islamabad, against the vacant seat as per schedule.